-That’s why it’s recommended that you have accounts with multiple sportsbooks.
-That way, you can easily shop for the best lines and prices to receive the most bang for your buck.
+That’s why it’s recommended that you use multiple sportsbooks.
+That way, you can easily shop for the best lines and prices to receive the most bang for your buck and even sometimes find +EV bets and value bets.
 With a bit of legwork, you can boost your profits simply by quickly comparing lines and odds.

 2) Learn How to Read Betting Odds & Calculate Implied Probability

 If you’re new to sports betting, you must learn to interpret odds correctly.
 Learning how to read odds and calculate implied probability is a precursor to finding value, which every profitable sports betting strategy revolves around.

 Generally, a bet is considered valuable if you think there’s a better chance of winning than the implied probability estimated by the books.
 For example, a -110 bet implies a 52.38% chance of the bet hitting.
 If you’re confident that there is at least a 55% chance that the bet hits, then you should consider betting it.

 Of course, you can only make that determination if you know how to read odds and calculate implied probability.

 The golden rule of sports betting and gambling, in general, is never to risk what you can’t afford to lose.
 Once you set a betting budget, you should stick to it, no matter what.
 How you do it is entirely up to you, but it should be made of disposable income only.